-The Orange Line extends from downtown Portland into Milwaukie, Oregon, an inner suburb directly south of the city's borders (see figure 4 for a map of the TriMet light rail system).
-The Orange Line is primarily at-grade light rail, with several elevated sections around industrial uses in the northern end of Milwaukie and between the two Milwaukie stations.
+The Orange Line extends from downtown Portland into Milwaukie, Oregon, an inner suburb directly south of the city's borders (figure 5).
+The Orange Line is primarily at-grade light rail, with elevated sections around industrial uses in the northern end of Milwaukie and between the two Milwaukie stations.
 It runs largely in its own right of way, with separation from the street except for the 1.5 miles it travels along 17th Avenue SE.
 From the South Waterfront to the Clinton Street Station, connected via a new multimodal bridge, this newly created right of way is well-connected to a fairly dense street grid.
 The two Milwaukie stations similarly integrate into the street fabric, though the Park Ave Park & Ride abuts a major street with long pedestrian signal cycles.
-The SE Bybee and SE Clinton St Park & Ride stations have far inferior access-here, the train traverses land carved out from an easement between Highway 99 and a freight rail line, with street connections reliably poor.
+The SE Bybee and SE Tacoma St Park & Ride stations have far inferior access-here, the train traverses land carved out from an easement between Highway 99 and a freight rail line, with street connections being reliably poor.